iterative/dvc.org/content/docs/command-reference/stage/add.md

 - `-f`, `--force` - overwrite an existing stage in `dvc.yaml` file without asking for confirmation.

-- `--always-changed` - always consider this stage as changed (uses the `always_changed` field in `dvc.yaml`).
-As a result `dvc status` will report it as `always changed` and `dvc repro` will always execute it.
+- `--always-changed` - always consider this stage as changed (sets the `always_changed` field in `dvc.yaml`).
+As a result DVC will always execute it when reproducing the pipeline.

-  > Note that regular `.dvc` files (without dependencies) are automatically
-  > considered "always changed", so this option has no effect in those cases.

 - `--external` - allow writing outputs outside of the DVC repository.
 See [Managing External Data](/doc/user-guide/managing-external-data).